Hypertangency of plane curves and the algebraic exceptional set: Hypertangency

-\begin{enumerate}[(a)] \item If $n<2m$ then $q'$ is an $(n-m,m)$-point of $C'$, and $C'$ is tangent to $E$ at $q'$. \item If $n>2m$ then $q'$ is an $(m,n-m)$-point of $C'$, and $C'$ is tangent to $L'$ at $q'$. \item If $n=2m$ then $q'$ is an $m$-fold point of $C'$, and $C'$ is neither tangent to $E$ nor to $L'$ at $q'$. \end{enumerate} \end{lemma} \begin{proof} To blow-up at $q$ we set $y=vx$ and use $(x,v)$ as local coordinates in the blow-up at $q'=(0,0)$, the local equation of the exceptional divisor $E$ is $x=0$, and the local equation of $L'$ is $v=0$.
+\begin{enumerate}[(a)] \item If $n<2m$ then $q'$ is an $(n-m,m)$-point of $C'$ with respect to $E$. \item If $n>2m$ then $q'$ is an $(m,n-m)$-point of $C'$ with respect to $L'$. \item If $n=2m$ then $q'$ is an $m$-fold point of $C'$, and $C'$ is neither tangent to $E$ nor to $L'$ at $q'$. \end{enumerate} \end{lemma} \begin{proof} We can work locally and use on $S$ affine coordinates so that the set-up described for \eqref{eq-f} holds.
+To blow-up at $q$ we set $y=vx$ and use $(x,v)$ as local coordinates in the blow-up at $q'=(0,0)$, the local equation of the exceptional divisor $E$ is $x=0$, and the local equation of $L'$ is $v=0$.
 Let $f'(x,v)=0$ be the affine equation of $C'$ obtained from \eqref{eq-f}:

 The smallest power of $x$ appearing as a summand of $f'$ is $x^{n-m}$, and the smallest power of $v$ is $v^m$.
 We have three cases.